-Jordan Henderson and Lucy Bronze voted England Players of the Year
+Jordan Henderson and Lucy Bronze were named BT England Players of the Year yesterday.

 Both won the Champions League in 2019, for Liverpool and Lyon respectively.

 Henderson, 29, has made himself an integral part of Jurgen Klopp’s record-breaking side, despite a rollercoaster Liverpool career.

 He has started 17 of Liverpool’s 21 games in the Premier League this season, dropping points in just one.

 The Liverpool captain played seven times for England in 2019, passing the 50-cap mark in the process, as Gareth Southgate’s side qualified for Euro 2020 with ease.

 Fans voted online to decide the recipients of the award.